geopandas/xyzservices/doc/source/contributing.md

    ...
 }

-It is recommended to always specify at least `name`, `url`, and `attribution`, although none of them is strictly required.
+It is mandatory to always specify at least `name`, `url`, and `attribution`.
 Don't forget to add any other custom attribute required by the provider.
 When specifying a placeholder for the access token, please use the `"<insert your access token here>"` string to ensure that `requires_token()` method works properly.

-Running `make compress` after adding the provider will create compressed JSON combinign automatically created `leaflet-providers-parsed.json` and `yzservices-providers.json` into `xyzservices/data/providers.json` that is shipped with the library.

 ## Code and documentation